-For women’s rugby team, 40-minute matches to test stamina
+For Indian women’s rugby team, 40-minute matches to test stamina

 “It’s like how Hulk needs to control his heart rate to stay in human form,” Vahbiz Bharucha chuckles, explaining the essential difference between Rugby 7s and a 15s Test match.
-It isn’t just a difference of a 7-minute match and a 40-minute cracklefest of bones.
+It isn’t just a difference of a 7- minute match and a 40 – minute cracklefest of bones.
 “It’s hit all of us in the last month that we need to put our brains down to this.
 We can’t just explode and hope to finish a match in minutes running on adrenaline.
 We can’t make decisions individually, but need to carry the whole team,” says India’s strongest and canniest player as the country plays its first-ever international Rugby XVs meet in Singapore, after years of turning out for the short, snappy 7s game.

 “Blood and sweat has gone into preparing for this.
 Literally,” she says.
 Three bloodied noses have been patched back together, through preparation – a knock on the artery of the nose for Vahbiz and a rattled nose bridge for Claudia Crizzle who is the first Goan in the national team.
 Training has gone from trial and error in speed and agility for the quickie 7-a side format to sustained strength and endurance work with squats and push-ups.